One of the biggest recommendations I can give to any entrepreneur is very simple: learn from other peoples mistakes.

 A key lesson here is that you really need to consider basing your venture on another company that you have no control over.
 Twitter (Facebook, Google, Microsoft) have the ability to control APIs and information with little or no regard to the entrepreneur.
 The same concept can be taken to nearly any other startup model that relies on a niche of a larger company (for instance, what if you made paper placemats for McDonald’s and they decided they would simply make their own placemats?)

-The site is now up for sale on Tweepml blog using online auction site Flippa.
+The site was up for sale on Tweepml blog using online auction site Flippa.

 REALLY DEAD STARTUPS

 Entellium – was a startup in Seattle, providing a sales based CMS that was aiming to compete with services such as Salesforce.
 Unfortunately the executives of the company decided to falsify financial records and present one set internally…. and the others to investors.
 Entellium’s assets were eventually bought by Intuit (where the domain quietly rests on a 404 not found page.)
 You can read about Entellium on Wikipedia or visit the Google search.

 Eventvue – was actually my favorite event based startup.
 It had some greet features but simply didn’t penetrate the marketplace fast enough to generate positive cash flow.
 You can read more on Eventvue via Techcrunch.

 One of the best parts of Eventvue for other startups is reading the CEO’s final note:

 Our Deadly Strategic Mistakes:

 – tried to build a sales effort too early, with too weak of a product after initial financing